kesmitopiwala/pip_flutter/README.md

 # pip_flutter

-A Flutter plugin for Android for make video in picture in picture mode.
+A Flutter plugin for Android  and ios for make video in picture in picture mode.

 ![](https://github.com/kesmitopiwala/pip_flutter/blob/master/assets/pictureinpicturevideo.gif)